 False worship, the cornerstone of a false church, is not new.

 In Genesis 4, we catch the first glimpse of true and false worship.
 Cain had become a farmer and offered up a portion of his harvest to God.
 His brother Abel, a shepherd, offered up the firstborn of his flock.
-God had regard for Abel’s sacrifice but not for Cain’s.
+God looked favorably on Abel’s sacrifice but not on Cain’s.
 In this instance, we see how Abel was a true worshiper of the Lord while Cain, a seemingly religious man, was a false worshiper.
 This was abundantly clear when he murdered his brother, a clear violation of God’s authority over all life (Genesis 4:8).

-The Old Testament prophets also distinguished between worshiping the one true God (יַהְוֶה) and false gods.
+The Old Testament prophets also distinguished between worshiping the one true God, YHWH (יַהְוֶה), and false gods.
 Elijah boldly called for God’s people to worship the LORD or Baal (1 Kings 18:21).
 Habakkuk made a clear division between a false idol that men created and the LORD who lived in his temple (Habakkuk 2:18-20).
-It seems when genuine faith ebbed, God would raise up men to clearly differentiate between true and false worship.
+It seems that when genuine faith ebbed, God would raise up men to clearly differentiate between true and false worship.

-In the first century, the New Testament writers warned God’s people there would be false leaders.
-On multiple occasions Jesus warned of false teachers and false prophets, especially in the last days.
+In the first century, the New Testament writers warned God’s people that there would be false leaders.
+On multiple occasions, Jesus warned of false teachers and false prophets, especially in the last days.
 (Matthew 7:15, Matthew 24:24).

 “Beware of false prophets, who come to you in sheep’s clothing but inwardly are ravenous wolves.”
 Matthew 7:15